HanDyVQA: A Video QA Benchmark for Fine-Grained Hand-Object Interaction Dynamics: Benchmark

 \paragraph{Splits.} We divided the videos into training, validation, and test sets in a 10 : 5 : 85 ratio, yielding 1.1 K, 0.5 K, and 9.4 K questions, respectively.
 Only a small portion was set aside as training/validation sets for instruction tuning, allowing models to learn the required output format while placing greater emphasis on evaluation rather than model training.

-\paragraph{Human evaluation.} We conducted a human evaluation on the MCQ task by three professional annotators.
-The average score is shown at the bottom of Table~\ref{tab:comparison}.
-For all question types, humans achieved over 95\%, demonstrating that the created QA pairs are solvable by humans.
+\paragraph{Human evaluation.} We conducted a human evaluation on the MCQ task with three professional annotators.
+As shown at the bottom of \cref{tab:comparison}, humans achieved over 95\% across all question types, confirming that the QA pairs are solvable.